dsanders11/imagebitmap-getimagedata-demo/README.md

 There's a patch for both Chromium and Firefox.
 They can be found under the patches directory.
 The Firefox patch does not implement `ImageBitmap.getImageData` with a promise return value as I didn't spend the time to find out how to do promises in Firefox's code.
+The Chromium patch does return a promise, but all work is done on the main thread.

 ## Testing